Warworld Saga

 Teased in Future State, the story arc is told in Action Comics and Superman.
-The event was received with critical acclaim, with critics praising Philip Kennedy Johnson's writing, the art, and characters.
+The event was received with critical acclaim, with critics calling it the best Action Comics event of all time, and praising Philip Kennedy Johnson's world-building, the art, action, and characters.

 Publication history

-The story arc has been teased in Future State Superman Worlds at War where Superman is captured by Mongul and is forced to be in a gladiator match.
-The Superman line of books also had been developing several plot threads involving Superman's supporting characters: Action Comics #1029-1036 focuses on Superman learning the truth about Mongul.
-Superman and the Authority focused on Superman trying to assemble a team to confront Warworld; Superman: Son of Kal-El #3 focused on Superman's relationship with his son.
+The story arc has been teased in Future State: Superman Worlds at War where Superman is captured by Mongul and is forced to be in a gladiator match.
+The Superman line of books also had been developing several plot threads involving Superman's supporting characters: Action Comics #1029-1036 focuses on Superman learning the truth about Mongul; Superman and the Authority focused on Superman trying to assemble a team to confront Warworld; and Superman: Son of Kal-El #3 focused on Superman's relationship with his son.

 Plot

 Prelude

 In an alternate timeline, Superman is captured by Mongul and is forced to participate in a gladiator match for near eternity until he is killed.
-In the present, Superman and his son deal with enemies who enter a portal, where Jon Kent explains that he is not ready to be the next Superman, and soon Superman will disappear where he is killed.
+In the present, Superman and his son Jon Kent deal with enemies who enter a portal, where Jon explains that he is not ready to be the next Superman, and soon Superman will disappear where he is killed.
 Superman and Jon meet up with aliens whom Superman used to know, and after they deal with the problem, Superman deems Jon worthy of carrying the mantle of Superman.
 When on another adventure and Superman deals with an alien problem with Jon still not ready to be Superman, it is revealed that Mongul is dying and has a secret son.

 A mysterious stranger goes to Mongul and brings him the severed heads of his other sons, which Mongul congratulates as there will be no more challengers left to confront his throne.
 Superman does a test for Batman and Ray Palmer where they tell Superman after his previous encounters with the aliens, there is cellular decay due to radiation poisoning due to the portal.
 Jon talks to Damian Wayne about how in the future, Superman disappears after he dealt with the breach and is afraid that his father will die.
 Damian consoles Jon and tells him that Jon will succeed as the next Superman.
 Superman meets with Lois Lane when he gets a report of an alien ship, and is shocked to see Kryptonian offshoots known as Phaelosians.
-Superman takes the Kryptonians to the Fortress of Solitude, and he goes with Aquaman, Murk, and Nuidis Vulko where they find out the alien ship is from Mongul and it has a mysterious energy source and violent prisoners.
+Superman takes the Kryptonians to the Fortress of Solitude, and he goes with Aquaman, Murk, and Nuidis Vulko.
+They find out the alien ship is from Mongul and it has a mysterious energy source and violent prisoners.
 As Superman tries to exonerate the source, Murk and Vulko refused and explained it is against the law to take any unknown property that belonged to Atlantis' domain, especially the fragment.
 Supergirl helps Jon Kent in healing the mysterious Kryptonian where she reveals that Kryptonian speaks a dead Kryptonian language called Falkiri, and the Kryptonian was sent by Mongul.